Table

 1. Family Around The Table

-We’re choosing covenant community over individual preference.
 A typical Table Community will have a core group of 8-12 adults (plus kids) that are part of St Basil’s, who live in proximity to each other, and commit to gathering consistently to eat, pray and share their lives around the table.
-With the aim of becoming a family of missional disciples sent to a wider group of friends and neighbours whom they are called to love, serve and host at the table.
+Each group will seek to grow into a family of missional disciples sent to a wider group of friends and neighbours whom they are called to love, serve and host at the table.

 2. Pursuing His Healing Love and Saving Power